YosysHQ/yosys/docs/source/getting_started/example_synth.rst

    :name: synth_coarse4

-Where before each type of arithmetic operation had its own cell, e.g. ``$add``, we now want to extract these into ``$alu`` and ``$macc`` cells which can be mapped to hard blocks.
+Where before each type of arithmetic operation had its own cell, e.g. ``$add``, we now want to extract these into ``$alu`` and ``$macc`` cells which can help identify opportunities for reusing logic.
 We do this by running :cmd:ref:`alumacc`, which we can see produce the following changes in our example design:

 .. literalinclude:: /code_examples/fifo/fifo.out
    :language: doscon